Making The Most Of Your First Days At A Foreign University

 So you’ve made it through the applications, pre-departure planning, and lengthy journey to a new setting.
 But what happens during your first days at a foreign University?

 If you’re like me, you can sometimes feel a little overwhelmed by new experiences, particularly those you have to go on alone.
 The reality of it may not even set in until you’ve arrived at your destination, and by then, it’s too late to turn back.
-So instead of letting the fear of the unknown take over, the best way to adjust to all of the new people, places, and things you encounter is to just embrace all of it with an open mind.
-Usually your new university will have some kind of orientation (either specifically for international students or for all new students in general) introducing you to the university campus tours, explanation of academic expectations and instructions on how to stay safe on and around campus, usually with a few rankings and historical facts about the university thrown in.
+So instead of letting the fear of the unknown take over, the best way to adjust to all of the new people, places, and things you encounter is to embrace it all with an open mind.
+Usually your new university will have some kind of orientation (either specifically for international students or for all new students in general) introducing you to the university campus, explaining academic expectations and instructions on how to stay safe around campus, with a few rankings and historical facts about the university thrown in.

 Although it sounds unimportant to those of us who have already had university experience in our home countries, orientation is essential for several reasons.